PetPalHQ

 Get the Petcube Bites 2 Lite if you want treat-tossing interaction at a mid-price tier with cleaner subscription tiering than Furbo's catalog.
 Long video history sits behind the optional Care plan, which is documented rather than buried.

-Get the Furbo 360 subscription-required bundle only if a low upfront price and a 3-month-minimum commitment fit your budget better than a one-time purchase.
+Get the Furbo 360 subscription bundle only if the lower upfront price and 3-month commitment fit your budget better than a one-time purchase.
 The hardware is identical to the standalone listing; the trade is upfront-vs-recurring.

 Skip every camera in this guide if your underlying problem is separation distress.
 AVSAB and the ASPCA both treat cameras as observation tools, not treatments — call a veterinarian or veterinary behaviorist for the underlying behavior.